adamdjbrett/doctrineofdiscovery.org/README.md

 [![Ruby gem](https://img.shields.io/gem/v/jekyll-theme-basically-basic.svg)](https://rubygems.org/gems/jekyll-theme-basically-basic)
 [![Tip @mmmistakes via PayPal](https://img.shields.io/badge/PayPal-tip%20me-green.svg?logo=paypal)](https://www.paypal.me/mmistakes).

-I decided to go with @mmistakes theme [Basically Basic Jekyll Theme](https://github.com/mmistakes/jekyll-theme-basically-basic) because in [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
+I decided to go with @mmistakes theme [Minimal Mistakes Jekyll Theme](https://github.com/mmistakes/minimal-mistakes) because in [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
 The theme has straight 💯's.
 If you are reading this stop by and check out the theme and/or support @mmistakes on PayPal.

 ![Screenshot-2019-03-11-02.46.46.png](Screenshot-2019-03-11-02.46.46.png "Screenshot of the Doctrine of Discovery Lighthouse tools Score as of 2019-03-11")